choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 Now as we decrease $\delta$ towards $0$, our confidence of at least $1 - \delta$ is brought closer and closer to a probability of $1$ that our bound on the runtime holds true.
 Intuitively, these smaller values for $\delta$ that correspond to higher confidence should force the upper bound on the number of times we loop over the stream grow because if I wanted to be more confident in an upper bound, I would make it larger to be more conservative.
 Thus, the analysis shows a $\log(1/\delta)$ penalty in the upper bound to ensure our confidence of at least $1 - \delta$.
 Pretty interesting.
 Another notable observation is that as $X$ grows, the number of iterations we will do quickly shrinks.
 This clearly makes sense since the larger $X$ is, the larger our chance is of randomly choosing our desired number as a representative.

-Further, the analysis shows that if $\left(\log(1/\delta)/X\right) < 1$, then with probability at most $1 - \delta$ this algorithm has a worst-case runtime that is faster than the naive algorithm's worst-case runtime.
+Further, the analysis shows that if $\left(\log(1/\delta)/X\right) < 1$, then with probability at most $1 - \delta$ this algorithm has a runtime that is faster than the naive algorithm's worst-case runtime.
 This is an important observation because this implies there are potentially many instances where this algorithm can out perform the naive algorithm in a high probability sense.
-For example, if we choose $\delta = 10^{-10}$, then inputs where $X > 10 \log(10) > 23$ ensure with probability at least $1 - 10^{-10}$ that our worst-case runtime beats the worst-case runtime for the naive algorithm.
-Compared to the average worst-case inequality that the runtime beats the naive algorithm when $X > 1$, it is certainly a bit more conservative but the guarantee is also much stronger since it looks at the tails of the distribution for the runtime.
+For example, if we choose $\delta = 10^{-10}$, then inputs where $X > 10 \log(10) > 23$ ensure with probability at least $1 - 10^{-10}$ that our runtime beats the worst-case runtime for the naive algorithm.
+Compared to the average runtime inequality that the runtime beats the naive algorithm when $X > 1$, it is certainly a bit more conservative but the guarantee is also much stronger since it looks at the tails of the distribution for the runtime.

 ### Experimental Comparisons